Blueberry Buttermilk Panna Cotta

 |Total time||40 minutes|

-A silky smooth treat to highlight fresh blueberries, this traditional Italian dessert is just as comfortably befriending other seasonal fruits.
+A silky smooth treat to highlight fresh local blueberries, this traditional Italian dessert is just as comfortably befriending other seasonal fruits.
 In a pinch and need a dessert that's both elegant and modest?
 You'll find premade panna cotta in the Co-op's Grab 'n Go coolers for your next dinner party or summer picnic.

 In a small saucepot, heat heavy cream, buttermilk, sugar, vanilla extra, and chunk of ginger to just below a boil.
 (Make sure not to boil, otherwise the liquid will curdle.)
 Take off of heat and remove the ginger.
 Sprinkle the gelatin over the warm cream and allow to bloom.